 Ideas are generated through a variety of channels: monitoring industry news feeds, in-house searches, interaction with analysts, company executives and industry experts.
 These ideas are subject to initial quantitative screening to achieve consistency with the top-down views of the team and/or the specific requirements of the fund.
 Companies passing these preliminary screens are then subjected to rigorous bottom-up analysis using detailed mining and financial models, management interviews, and discussions with industry experts and analysts.
 A ranking system flags securities as potential new investment ideas or points to existing holdings which have become overvalued.

 The team operates in an environment where all new ideas are openly voiced and discussed.
-Stock evaluation is undertaken by the team, but the final recommendation to buy or sell shares lies with the responsible advisor (while the ultimate decision to implement or not lies with the manager).
+Stock evaluation is undertaken by the team, but the final recommendation to buy or sell shares lies with the responsible manager (while the ultimate decision to implement or not lies with the manager).

 Portfolio construction – putting it all together